ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 ## Academic Relevance
 * Public Health Systems: This model serves as an innovative tool for understanding information diffusion and social contagion in public health systems, particularly in the context of health misinformation or chronic disease management.
 * Behavioural Science Research: This project integrates behavioural science and machine learning, contributing to research on how ideologies and health conditions influence human behaviour in social networks.
-* Data Science & AI: The project demonstrates the application of machine learning algorithms (e.g., Logistic Regression) in predicting social behaviour and potentially may contribute to data science as well as AI research on social media networks.
+* Data Science & AI: The project demonstrates the application of machine learning algorithms (e.g., logistic regression) in predicting social behaviour and potentially may contribute to data science as well as AI research on social media networks.

 ## Project Structure
 ```plaintext